-This story was published on 9 October 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+This story was first published on 9 October 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Wednesday 10 October is National Cake Decorators’ Day which seems as good an excuse as any to talk about cake.